Queen ‘meets Lilibet for first time’ in Windsor

 “It’s almost hard to believe, but I think yesterday Trooping the Colour was a great example.
 We didn’t really catch sight of them on TV cameras.”

-The Sussexes are due to attend the thanksgiving service at St Paul’s Cathedral on Friday.
+The Sussexes attended the thanksgiving service at St Paul’s Cathedral on Friday.

-The Queen will, however, miss the service after experiencing “discomfort” during Thursday’s events.
+The Queen, however, missed the service after experiencing “discomfort” during Thursday’s events.

 In a statement, Buckingham Palace said the Queen “greatly enjoyed” her Trooping birthday parade, but had decided not to attend the service the following day.